 For more options: Best and Worst Burr Coffee Grinders

 The SodaStream Fizzi One Touch, the only machine we test that must be plugged into an outlet, gets our highest marks in every test.
 Uniquely, it has three preset levels of carbonation, each with its own control button that you lightly touch to activate.
 Because the electric-powered One Touch doesn’t require you to hold down a button or lever, it alone earns our top mark for ease of use.

 Its relatively good price and solid performance make the Farberware HF-919B air fryer a CR Best Buy.
 It’s among the quietest of the air fryers we’ve tested, earning an Excellent rating in our noise tests.
 (You can actually hear the mechanical timer ticking over the fan noise.)
 The dials are fairly easy to read and use, but the nooks and crannies of the food basket make it tough to clean.
 The basket’s measured capacity is 3.2 quarts.
 The two-year warranty is longer than the ones for most of the models we’ve tested.

-For more options: Best Air Fryers of 2020
+For more options: Best Air Fryers

 The Vitamix 5200 scores top marks in our tests for making icy drinks, puréeing soup, and crushing ice.
 It’s also one of the few models we've tested that makes hot soup from raw ingredients, using just the friction from the blades to heat things up.
 Vitamix beats the competition in terms of owner satisfaction, too, earning an Excellent rating for that and for predicted reliability.
 Yes, you’ll pay a premium for this blender—it’s one of the most expensive we've tested—but you’re getting a hardworking machine that can make smoothies and more on a daily basis.
 Plus, it comes with a seven-year warranty.